What is a Chattel Mortgage?

 Under a Chattel Mortgage the financier advances funds to the customer to purchase a vehicle, and the customer takes ownership of the vehicle (chattel) at the time of purchase.
 The financier then takes a "mortgage" over the vehicle as security for the loan, by registering their interest over it with the PPSR.
 Once the contract is completed, the security interest is removed giving the customer clear title to the vehicle.

-- Flexible contract terms ranging from 12 to 60 months (one to five years)
+- Flexible contract terms ranging from 12 to 84 months (one to seven years)

 - A residual value (balloon) can be applied to the contract enabling the monthly repayments to be tailored to a budget